-There is nothing better than a lush green lawn, and if you live in a part of the country with cool season grass such as blue grass, tall fescue, or fine fescue, you’ll have to renovate the turf each fall to maintain it.
+There is nothing better than a lush green lawn.
+And if you live in a part of the country with cool-season grass such as bluegrass, tall fescue, or fine fescue, you’ll have to renovate the turf each fall to maintain it.
 Much of you may not notice it, but lawn care is an important thing to consider when owning a garden.

-Areas of the country such as New England, the Upper Midwest, upper Southeast, the High Plains, and Northern California up to the Pacific Northwest have grasses that grow best when temperatures are between 65-80 degrees, and they do most of their growing in the spring and fall.
+Areas of the country such as New England, the Upper Midwest, upper Southeast, the High Plains, and Northern California up to the Pacific Northwest have grasses.
+These grasses grow best when temperatures are between 65-80 degrees.
+And they do most of their growing in the spring and fall.

-When I ran my lawn-care company, turf renovation time was my favorite time of the year, as this was the service that had most impact for great results for the following year.
+When I ran my lawn-care company, turf renovation time was my favourite time of the year.
+As this was the service that had the most impact for great results for the following year.

 If you’re having troubles with your lawn, you might find a good lawn professional in your area.
 It’s a pretty good service to find local landscapers/gardeners.

-Here are the steps to follow ensure excellent results when renovating your turf should you decide to do it yourself.
+Here are the steps to lawn care and follow ensure excellent results when renovating your turf should you decide to do it yourself.

-The most often overlooked step is the preparation of the ground prior to applying seed.
-Most commonly, a machine called an “Aerator” is utilized to prepare the soil.
-This specialty machine can be rented at most rental stores; an aerator punches holes into the soil alleviating soil compaction, breaking up thatch, and opening up the soil to receive the seed and facilitate germination.
+The most often overlooked step in the preparation of the ground prior to applying seed.
+Most commonly, a machine called an “Aerator” is useful to prepare the soil.
+This speciality machine is at most rental stores; an aerator punches holes into the soil alleviating soil compaction, breaking up thatch, and opening up the soil to receive the seed and facilitate germination.

 2. Proper seed Selection: